 Dr. Hartley is a 1989 Graduate of Peach County High School and is excited to begin his 5th year as an administrator at PCHS.
 He began his educational journey as a teacher and coach at Fort Valley Middle School.
 Before coming to Peach County High School, he had the opportunity to spend eleven years as a teacher, coach and administrator in the Taylor County School System.

 Dr. Hartley received his bachelor’s degree from Valdosta State University in Communications, master’s degree from Walden University in Educational Leadership, specialist degree from Georgia College and State University in Educational Leadership and Doctoral Degree from Argosy University in Educational Leadership.

-Dr. Hartley has been married to his wife Kristi for 20 years.
+Dr. Hartley has been married to his wife Kristi for 22 years.
 They are the proud parents of two awesome children.
-Emily is a freshman at Mercer University and Parker is a seventh grade student at Taylor County Middle School.
+Emily is a junior at Mercer University and Parker is a ninth grade student at Taylor County High School.

 Assistant Principal/CTAE Director - James Lassetter

 After twenty years in business, most of that with GEICO, I made a career change to education.
 I have my Undergraduate degree in Business Administration from Mercer University.
 A Masters in Business Education from Georgia Southwestern State University and a Specialist in Educational Leadership from Columbus State University.
 My wife has put up with me for twenty-four years and counting.
 We have four boys, seven current grandkids with one more on the way.

 I have been teaching at PCHS all of my seventeen years in education.
 I taught Business Education to include, Accounting, MS Office, Business Law, Entrepreneurship, 3-D Design, and Web Design over my first thirteen years.
 I have been the Work-Based Learning Coordinator for three years and have now started the next step as CTAE Director and Assistant Principal.

 Assistant Principal - Lakeitha Weston